hamidlvn/Power-BI-Project/README.md

 # **Hello**

-This project is very simple with 3 goals consist of:
+This project is very simple with 3 goals consist of (Data Transformation):
 - Get data from two sources (txt,xlsvx)
 - Data cleaning
 - Modify the data structure